76th Operational Response Command: Reactivation in 2013 to present

 In February 2013, Major General Daniel York sought a historical designation for a new command being stood up in the Army Reserve.
 The 76th Division was reactivated as the 76th USAR Operational Response Command (ORC) (previously the USAR Joint and Special Troops Command) and is headquartered in Salt Lake City, Utah.
 Their mission is to provide operational engagement packages and joint enabling capabilities for homeland response, cyber defense, legal support, information operations, and global force space enhancement requirements to combatant, unified, Joint and Department of Defense Agency Commanders.

 From October 2015 to September 2017, Major General Ricky L. Waddell served as commanding general of the 76th Operational Response Command.

 From November 2017 to June 2018, Major General A.C.
 Roper served as commanding general of the 76th Operational Response Command.

 From June 2018 to July 2019, Brigadier General Douglas A. Cherry served as acting commanding general of the 76th Operational Response Command.

 From July 2019 to March 2020, Major General Frederick R. Maiocco served as commanding general.

 From March 2020 to August 2020, Brigadier General Douglas A. Cherry served as acting commanding general.

 Major General Miles Davis is the current commanding general.

 The command is made up of over 6,000 soldiers with a presence in all 50 states, the District of Columbia, Puerto Rico, the US Virgin Islands, and select locations in Europe.

-Current composition
+Organization

-The current 76thORC is organised as follows:
+The 76th Operational Response Command is a subordinate functional command of the United States Army Reserve Command.
+As of January 2026 the command consists of the following units: